 According to new research the answer is YES.
 A diet high in refined sugars makes children and adults more susceptible to opioid addiction and overdose.

-Approximately 20,000 people died of fentanyl related overdoses in the United States last year and in Canada there were at least 2,816 opioid related deaths.
-During 2017 so far, over 1,000 people have died of illicit drug overdoses in British Columbia.
-High school are starting to stock up on naloxone, the overdose reversing drug, and universities are training staff how to use it.
+Approximately 20,000 people died of fentanyl related overdoses in the United States in 2017, and in Canada there were at least 2,816 opioid related deaths.
+During 2017, over 1,000 people have died of illicit drug overdoses in British Columbia.
+High schools are starting to stock up on naloxone; the overdose reversing drug, and universities are training staff how to use it.